dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ## SDK Components

+The functional products are re-encapsulation and presented as the components of DCV.

+### DynamsoftCameraView

-- `DynamsoftCameraView`: `DynamsoftCameraView` is the UI component, which includes the full feature of DCE.
+`DynamsoftCameraView` is the UI component, which includes the full feature of DCE.
 When using the DCE-powered camera view, users can add the following configurations to the view:

 - Control the camera (open/close).
 - Change the Basic properties of the camera such as resolution, focus points.
 - Set a scan region that determines the region of interest.
 - Add graphic elements on the UI view to enhance the interaction.
 For example, highlight the barcode or detected quad areas.

+### DynamsoftBarcodeReader

-- `DynamsoftBarcodeReader`: The module that supports barcode decoding feature.
+The module that supports barcode decoding feature.
 Working with this module, users can:

 - Specify barcode format.
 - Change basic barcode decoding settings.
 - Upload advanced barcode decoding parameters to optimize the performance.

 ## Key Features